pqnelson/ml/conventions.md

       `Class_equals(a, b)` should return `true`.
   - `char* Class_toString(Class *this)` produces a _new_ string
     representation of the object `this`
+- **Comments.** There are two types of comments in the program, namely Doxygen documentation comments and ACSL assertions.
+All the documentation comments are placed in header files, and all the ACSL contracts are placed in source files.

 ## Unit Testing